 These nutrients will help you rebuild your muscles and tissues as you heal because they replenish blood store losses.
 When your body has what it needs to heal, you will have more energy and feel better in general.
 Protein will also support your milk supply if you are breastfeeding and can help you feel more satisfied after meals and keep your energy levels stable throughout the day.

 Your iron needs are higher when breastfeeding and menstruating, and if you've lost a significant amount of blood during labor.
-Make sure your iron levels are in check because low levels (like we see in anemia ) can contribute to fatigue, as well as dry, brittle nails and hair.
-While taking iron supplements will not prevent the natural hormonal changes that lead to postpartum hair shedding , being iron deficient will contribute to dry, dull hair, making the loss of those locks a little worse.
+Make sure your iron levels are in check because low levels (like we see in anemia) can contribute to fatigue.
+Taking iron supplements may also help prevent some of that postpartum hair shedding.

 Protein and iron-rich foods to add to your grocery list:

-Healthy fats have anti-inflammatory properties that can do wonders for the brain, skin and immune system.
-To continue that pregnancy glow, opt for more omega's in your diet, especially since your body will be pulling in that DHA from your stores into the breast milk.
+Omega-3 fatty acids have anti-inflammatory properties that can do wonders for the brain, skin and immune system.
+Opt for more omegas in your diet, especially since your body will be pulling in that DHA from your stores into breast milk.

-Healthy fats will help your body absorb the other nutrients you eat, as well as boost your energy and stabilize your hormones.
+Fats will help your body absorb the fat-soluble vitamins you eat, like vitamin D and K, as well as boost your energy and stabilize your hormones.
 Fat is also a major component of breast milk, supporting its ability to help your baby grow and develop.